What is PRK?

 In addition, ideal PRK candidates must meet the following criteria:

 - Age 18 or older

 - Have a stable eyeglass prescription for at least one year

 Your PRK Procedure

 Your PRK procedure is performed on an outpatient basis and only takes a few minutes to complete.
 Dr. Walton will administer anesthetic eye drops in order to ensure you don’t experience any discomfort.
 The epithelium will be removed by an excimer laser, which will then be used to reshape any irregularities in your cornea.

 It is common to experience blurry vision immediately after your procedure, but this should subside in a few days as your eyes heal.
 Normal activities can typically be resumed after one to three days.
 It typically takes longer to experience your final results with PRK than with LASIK, but more than 95% of PRK patients don’t need glasses within three months after their procedure.

 Please contact Dr. Chris Walton today to schedule your free PRK consultation.
+Dial 251-341-3385 today to reach our office, or fill out the appointment request form in our contact page.
 We serve patients in Mobile, Alabama, and throughout the Gulf Coast region.